 The first thing that you will want to do is to meet with your rheumatologist to review section 14.10 of the Blue Book together.

-You should determine if you meet the listing, what medical records you have on hand, and what documentation is still needed to be approved.
+You should determine if you meet the listing, what medical records you have on hand, and what documentation is still needed to be approved for disability with Sjögren’s syndrome.
 You may need to seek medical records from your various health practitioners.

 There are several ways your rheumatologist can help, including: